HYfromLA/LAPD/README.md

 This is the implementation of our paper Robust Multi-Manifold Clustering via Simplex Paths.
+We use the file from https://www.mathworks.com/matlabcentral/fileexchange/35094-knee-point to find the elbow point for the denoising threshold and